chalasr/cli-starter/README.md

 3. Create new Commands in sample namespace (or create your own).

-4. Declare instance of your newly created commands in `bin/console` like the example.
+Newly created commands are automatically registered in the Application.

-Now, you can register and use commands using cli in the same way as you do in a symfony2 full-stack project .
+Now, you can use commands using cli in the same way as a symfony2 full-stack project .

 ## Credits